MobilityData/gbfs/gbfs.md

 - is_renting          | Yes       | 1/0 boolean - is the station currently renting bikes (even if the station is empty, if it is set to allow rentals this value should be 1)
 - is_returning        | Yes       | 1/0 boolean - is the station accepting bike returns (if a station is full but would allow a return if it was not full then this value should be 1)
 - last_reported       | Yes       | Timestamp of the last time this station reported its status to the backend
+- purchase_url        | Optional  | A fully qualified URL, to which the station_id can be passed as a parameter, where a user can rent a bike at this station_id.
+For example, if a fully qualified URL to a rental webpage for this station is http://app.socialbicycles.com/map?station_id=1219, then the value of purchase_url would be http://app.socialbicycles.com/map, and station_id would be 1219.

 ### free_bike_status.json
 Describes bikes that are not at a station and are not currently in the middle of an active ride.